Whitby, North Yorkshire

-The picturesque seaside town of Whitby sits nestled just below the wild North Yorkshire moors on the dramatic North East coast line.
+The picturesque seaside town of Whitby sits below the wild North York Moors on the dramatic North East coastline.
 With its quaint cobbled streets, pretty houses and Blue Flag beach, Whitby is the perfect destination for a day trip or short break.

-With Whitby’s rich maritime heritage there is plenty to do to keep the young and old alike entertained, from crabbing, exploring the rock pools on the beautiful beach or educate yourself about the original globe trotter Captain Cook at his very own museum.
+With Whitby’s rich maritime heritage there is plenty to do to keep young and old alike entertained, from crabbing and exploring the beach's rock pools to learning all about the original globe trotter, Captain Cook, at his very own museum.
 If you don’t have a pair of sea legs, take a ride on the North Yorkshire Moors Railway for a scenic day out or visit Goathland where Heartbeat, the TV series, was filmed.